armandsim/armandsim.github.io/_pages/about.md

 We examine the relative effectiveness of religion and science in promoting environmental awareness.
 In a large online experiment (N=2,827) in Jakarta—the world's fastest-sinking city—we randomly expose participants to an environmental video message that varies in narrative framing (religious vs. scientific) and presenter identity (Imam vs. scientist), portrayed by the same actor.
 Each treatment increases beliefs and intentions to adopt mitigation behaviors, but not policy support.
 However, presenter identity outweighs narrative effects, with scientist portrayal considered more trustworthy than Imam across narratives.
 These findings highlight the limited influence of religious authority in ostensibly scientific matters in a Muslim-majority country.
 </details>

+**Digital Health and Service Delivery in Indonesia** with Yurdhina Meilissa, Bintang Putri, Mikail Hasan, and Muhammad Anugrah Saputra.

 **Import Restriction, Price Shock, and Local Policy Responses: Evidence from Indonesia** (*under revision*)

 **Unlocking Immunity: Strategies for Cost-Effective Promotion of COVID-19 Vaccination in Developing Countries** with Asad Islam, Hyuncheol Bryant Kim, and Deb Prakashi <br>